dat3Cph/material/flow2/javaDD/Java8DeepDive.md

 # Java 8 Deep Dive
 ## Day 1

-## Introduction to Java 8 Feature
+## Introduction to Java 8 Features
-1. Lambdas: Lambdas enable concise and functional-style coding, making it easier to express operations on collections and functional interfaces.
+1. **Lambdas**: Lambdas enable concise and functional-style coding, making it easier to express operations on collections and functional interfaces.
-2. Streams: Streams provide a declarative way to process data in parallel or sequentially, promoting cleaner and more readable code.
+2. **Streams**: Streams provide a declarative way to process data in parallel or sequentially, promoting cleaner and more readable code.
-3. Default Methods: Interfaces can now have default method implementations, allowing for backward-compatible additions to interfaces without breaking existing implementations.
+3. **Default Methods**: Interfaces can now have default method implementations, allowing for backward-compatible additions to interfaces without breaking existing implementations.
-4. Method References: Method references simplify code by allowing methods to be referred to using concise syntax, enhancing code readability.
+4. **Method References** : Method references simplify code by allowing methods to be referred to using concise syntax, enhancing code readability.
-5. Functional Interfaces: Java 8 introduced functional interfaces, which are interfaces with a single abstract method, facilitating the use of lambda expressions.
+5. **Functional Interfaces** : Java 8 introduced functional interfaces, which are interfaces with a single abstract method, facilitating the use of lambda expressions.
-6. Type Inference: The diamond operator and improved type inference allow for more concise code when dealing with generic types.
+6. **Type Inference**: The diamond operator and improved type inference allow for more concise code when dealing with generic types.
-7. Optional: The Optional class helps handle null values more effectively, reducing the chances of null pointer exceptions.
+7. **Optional**: The Optional class helps handle null values more effectively, reducing the chances of null pointer exceptions.
-8. Date and Time API: The new Date and Time API (java.time) simplifies working with dates, times, and time zones, addressing many shortcomings of the old Date and Calendar classes.
+8. **Date and Time API**: The new Date and Time API (java.time) simplifies working with dates, times, and time zones, addressing many shortcomings of the old Date and Calendar classes.
-9. Functional Programming Paradigm: Java 8 encourages a more functional programming style, promoting immutability, pure functions, and higher-order functions, resulting in more reliable and maintainable code.
+9. **Functional Programming** Paradigm: Java 8 encourages a more functional programming style, promoting immutability, pure functions, and higher-order functions, resulting in more reliable and maintainable code.

 ## What is functional programming?
 - Functional programming is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
 While Java is primarily an object-oriented programming language, Java 8 introduced several features that enable functional programming concepts to be applied effectively.
 Here's how functional programming is characterized in Java: